centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 # Introduction

-Centra is built to integrate with ERP systems.
+Centra is built to integrate with External Resource Planning systems.
 To facilitate this, Centra offers an API especially designed for the purpose, Centra's SOAP API.
-The API offers conveniece functions to make it as easy as possible to integrate an ERP system.
-Unlike Centra's other JSON-based API's this API uses an XML protocal, following the industry standard for ERP data exchange.
+The API offers convenience functions to make it as easy as possible to integrate an ERP system.
+Unlike Centra's other JSON-based APIs this API uses an XML protocol, following the industry standard for ERP data exchange.

-[notice-box=info] This guide assumes product data is coming from an ERP system.
-If there is a Product Information Mangamement (PIM) system implemented, the product data can be fed from that system instead. [/notice-box]
+[notice-box=info]This guide assumes product data is coming from an ERP system.
+If there is a Product Information Management (PIM) system implemented, the product data can be fed from that system instead.[/notice-box]

-[notice-box=info] Centra can run in stand-alone mode without any ERP integaration.
-An alternative to an ERP integation is to use manual file exports and imports. [/notice-box]
+[notice-box=info]Centra can run in stand-alone mode without any ERP integration.
+An alternative to an ERP integration is to use manual file exports and imports.[/notice-box]

-[notice-box=info] This guide can be followed to integrate an accounting/bookkeping system instead of an ERP system.
-In that case, skip the steps that are not applicable to the simpler system. [/notice-box]
+[notice-box=info]This guide can be followed to integrate an accounting/bookkeeping system instead of an ERP system.
+In that case, skip the steps that are not applicable to the simpler system.[/notice-box]

 ## SOAP API introduction